Principality of Nitra

-The Principality of Nitra (Nitrianske kniežatstvo, Nitriansko, Nitrava; Nyitrai Fejedelemség), also known as the Duchy of Nitra, was a West Slavic polity encompassing a group of settlements that developed in the 9th century around Nitra, in present-day Slovakia.
+The Principality of Nitra (Nitrianske kniežatstvo, Nitriansko, Nitrava) also known as the Duchy of Nitra, was a West Slavic polity encompassing a group of settlements that developed in the 9th century around Nitra, in present-day Slovakia.
 Its history remains uncertain because of a lack of contemporary sources.
 The territory's status is subject to scholarly debate: some modern historians describe it as an independent polity that was annexed either around 833 or 870 by the Principality of Moravia, while others say that it was under the influence of the neighbouring West Slavs from Moravia from its inception.

 Background

+Map of the Duchy of Nitra, 11th century.

 Modern-day Slovakia was dominated for centuries by Germanic peoples, including the Quadi and the Longobards, who were there until the middle of the 6th century.
 A new material culture characterized by handmade pottery, cremation burials and small, square, sunken huts that typically featured a corner stone oven appeared in the plains along the Middle Danube around that time.
 The new culture, with its "spartan and egalitarian" nature, sharply differed from the earlier archaeological cultures of Central Europe.
 According to Barford, a report by the Byzantine historian Procopius is the first certain reference to Early Slav groups inhabiting parts of present-day Slovakia.
 Procopius wrote that an exiled Lombard prince named Hildigis mustered an army, "taking with him not only those of the Lombards who had followed him, but also many of the Sclaveni" in the 540s.

 The nomadic Avars, who arrived from the Eurasian steppes, invaded the Carpathian Basin and subjugated the local inhabitants in the second half of the 6th century.
 Thereafter, Slavic groups inhabiting areas around the core regions of the Avar Khaganate paid tribute to the Avars.
 The khaganate experienced a series of internal conflicts in the 630s.
 According to the Chronicle of Fredegar, the "Slavs who are known as Wends" rebelled against the Avars and elected a Frankish trader named Samo as their king in the early 7th century.
 Samo's realm, which emerged in the northern or northwestern regions of the Carpathian Basin, existed for more than three decades.
 It disintegrated soon after its founder's death and Avar control of the region was restored.

 The Avar Khaganate collapsed around 803 as a result of several successful military campaigns launched by the Franks against it.
 The fall of the Khaganate contributed to the rise of new polities among the Slavs in the region.
 The shift in political control was accompanied by changes in military strategy and equipment.
 According to Curta, swords and other items of the "Blatnica-Mikulčice horizon" show "a shift from the mounted combat tactics typical of nomadic warfare to heavy cavalry equipment", and the development of a local elite in the regions to the north of the river Danube and the Great Hungarian Plain in the early 9th century.